grm34/ZenMaxBuilder/docs/index.md

 ## Warning

-ZMB is a tool to facilitate the compilation of the Android kernel, it does not modify the source and does not adds possible modifications that must be made to Makefile, in most cases at least (commenting on these lines is usually sufficient, being declared by ZMB) :
+ZMB is a tool to facilitate the compilation of the Android kernel, it does not touch at the source and does not adds possible modifications that must be made to Makefile, except the setting of CROSS_COMPILE like this :

     # Proton-Clang / Proton-GCC
-    CROSS_COMPILE = <path_to>/ZenMaxBuilder/toolchains/proton_clang/bin/aarch64-linux-gnu-
+    CROSS_COMPILE = aarch64-linux-gnu-

     # Eva-GCC
-    CROSS_COMPILE = <path_to>/ZenMaxBuilder/toolchains/gcc_arm64/bin/aarch64-elf-
+    CROSS_COMPILE = aarch64-elf-

 Sources are often configured for a specific compilation (vendor, firmware, modules) and little changes are often necessary.
 For a kernel building support, you can ask for help on [Telegram](https://t.me/ZenMaxBuilder).